 Storing the Dough

 - With either method, the dough can be stored in the refrigerator for up to 2 days and frozen for up to 2 months.
 If freezing the dough, wrap each disk in another layer of plastic wrap and then placed them in a freezer bag.
-When ready to use the dough place it in the refrigerator the day before you plan to use it.
+When ready to use the dough place it in the refrigerator the day before you plan to use it to thaw out.